 Taken as a whole, these connections provide superior reserve strength and defence, increasing a building’s resistance against earthquakes and potential for repair.
 For residential buildings, light-gauge steel profiles allow the design of lighter structures than with concrete, and therefore are less susceptible to lateral seismic forces.
 Light Steel Framing has been used extensively in seismic risk regions such as Turkey, New Zealand and California.

-Steel as a material, is intrinsically inflammable and will not usually allow the spread of flames.
+Steel as a material, is intrinsically fireproof and will not usually allow the spread of flames.

 Steel can retain its structural (and loadbearing) integrity at high temperatures and can be used to create building elements with superb fire performing properties that can help occupant safety and minimise structural damage.